We Insist!: "Triptych: Prayer, Protest, Peace"

-The first section, "Prayer," exposes "Abbey Lincoln at her most haunting, as she slowly builds from low to high in call and response with Roach's drums, which are tuned to match the tonality of Lincoln's voice."
-Lincoln's low moan signifies "the cry of the oppressed people, any and all oppressed peoples of whatever color or combination of colors." the second section of the track, "Protest," proves the most avant-garde of the three sections, most signified by Abbey Lincoln's one minute and twenty seconds of screaming accompanied by Max Roach on drums.
+The first section, "Prayer", exposes "Abbey Lincoln at her most haunting, as she slowly builds from low to high in call and response with Roach's drums, which are tuned to match the tonality of Lincoln's voice."
+Lincoln's low moan signifies "the cry of the oppressed people, any and all oppressed peoples of whatever color or combination of colors." the second section of the track, "Protest", proves the most avant-garde of the three sections, most signified by Abbey Lincoln's one minute and twenty seconds of screaming, accompanied by Max Roach on drums.

-"Lincoln recalls that it was Max Roach's idea, not hers, to include the screaming: 'It wasn't an approach to music that I would have chosen, but because I thought of him as a teacher- he preceded me- I did what I could to please him.'
-[Lincoln] took the greater heat for the political message in the Freedom Now Suite than Roach...."
+"Lincoln recalls that it was Max Roach's idea, not hers, to include the screaming: 'It wasn't an approach to music that I would have chosen, but because I thought of him as a teacher–he preceded me–I did what I could to please him.'
+Lincoln, whose voice throughout is the vibrant carrier of the message, took greater heat for that message than Roach."

 The "Protest" section of the album took the most heat out of any part of the album because of its explicit political message.
 Critics reviewed this section as an explicit rejection of Martin Luther King's nonviolent protest philosophy with a very clear take-away message from Max Roach.
-The final section of Triptych, "Peace," brings the tone of the track to a different place.
+The final section of Triptych, "Peace", brings the tone of the track to a different place.

-'Peace, as Max explained to Abbey before the take, "is the feeling of relaxed exhaustion after you've done everything you can to assert yourself.
+"Peace", as Max explained to Abbey before the take, "is the feeling of relaxed exhaustion after you've done everything you can to assert yourself.
 You can rest now because you've worked to be free.
 It's a realistic feeling of peacefulness.
-You know what you've been through."'
+You know what you've been through."

 "Peace" provides the first time in the track when Max Roach plays a steady rhythm behind Lincoln, whose vocal part transitions from scatting into a guttural tone and finishes with an exhaustive exhale.
 "If this is Peace, it is peace with gothic undertones, as if ghosts of the past might be appeased for a moment but never exorcised in their entirety."